wellrestedphp/wellrested/docs/source/uri-templates.rst

 Multiple Variables
 ------------------

-The example above included one variable, but URI Templates may include multiple variables.
+The example above included one variable, but URI Templates may include multiple.
 Each variable will be provided as a request attribute, so be sure to give your variables unique names.

 Here's an example with a handful of variables.
 Suppose we have a template describing the path for a user's avatar image.
 The image is identified by a username and the image dimensions.